venkatraj/js-notes/Part 1/04. Object Basics/4.3 Symbol/symbol.md

 ## Global Symbols
 Symbols are great way to hide property from changing it accidentally.
 But sometimes we want to access them  at will.

-Say, we want to access a object based on an `id` This should be exactly the same `id` when the object was created and used to identify it uniquely.
+Say, we want to access an object based on an `id` This should be exactly the same `id` when the object was created and used to identify it uniquely.

 For that a `global symbol registry` exists in javascript.
-This global sysbol registry guarantees that if you access symbol by name, it exactly repeats the same unique identifier rather than new ones unlike below example
+This global symbol registry guarantees that if you access symbol by name, it exactly repeats the same unique identifier rather than new ones unlike below example
 ```js
 let id1 = Symbol('id');
 let id2 = Symbol('id');